DFHack/dfhack/docs/dev/Lua API.rst

 --------------------------------

 This api is intended for storing configuration options in the world itself.
-It probably should be restricted to data that is world-dependent.
+It is intended for data that is world-dependent.

 Entries are identified by a string ``key``, but it is also possible to manage multiple entries with the same key; their identity is determined by ``entry_id``.